JuliaHuck/JuliaHuck.github.io/_pages/reserach.md

 - **Oxygen Metabolism in APOE ε4 Carriers** – Combined ASL and susceptibility-based imaging

 ## 🧲 MRI Techniques Used
 - **QSM (Quantitative Susceptibility Mapping)**
   For mapping venous anatomy and estimating tissue magnetic susceptibility.
+Also used for estimating oxygen extraction fraction (OEF) in veins and assessing iron accumulation in the basal ganglia.

+- **SWI (Susceptibility-Weighted Imaging)**
+  For visualizing venous vasculature and microbleeds.

 - **ASL (Arterial Spin Labeling)**
   For non-invasive measurement of cerebral blood flow.

-- **SWI (Susceptibility-Weighted Imaging)**
-  For visualizing venous vasculature and microbleeds.

 - **T1- and T2-weighted imaging**
   For structural analysis and segmentation.